 - Breastmilk Storage (and food!) — Although the Evenflo glass bottles are great for freezing milk, you may find you want a few more containers if you want to stock up.
-Get the Weesprout containers in bulk for storing milk and beyond: they’re also perfect for baby food, snacks and travel as your little one grows.
+Get these durable borosilicate leak-proof glass containers in bulk for storing milk and beyond: they’re also perfect for your organic baby food, snacks and travel as they grow.

 - Reusable Baby Bottle Labels — Labeling baby bottles is imperative if you’ll be freezing, storing in fridge or if your babe is headed to daycare.
 I know they’re cute but skip the personalized ones: you won’t be able to reuse or donate in the future.
 Whether you’re dating your milk or labeling for daycare, you’ll want plenty of these.
 They’re affordable because they’re not marketed specifically for baby bottles.
 And they’ll last for years.
 Tip: writing on and erasing the labels at room temperature will work best.